tensorflow/docs/site/en/api_docs/api_docs/python/tf/layers/dense.md

     linear activation.
 * <b>`use_bias`</b>: Boolean, whether the layer uses a bias.
 * <b>`kernel_initializer`</b>: Initializer function for the weight matrix.
+    If `None` (default), weights are initialized using the default initializer used by `tf.get_variable`.
 * <b>`bias_initializer`</b>: Initializer function for the bias.
 * <b>`kernel_regularizer`</b>: Regularizer function for the weight matrix.
 * <b>`bias_regularizer`</b>: Regularizer function for the bias.
 * <b>`activity_regularizer`</b>: Regularizer function for the output.
+* <b>`kernel_constraint`</b>: An optional projection function to be applied to the kernel after being updated by an `Optimizer` (e.g. used to implement norm constraints or value constraints for layer weights).
+The function must take as input the unprojected variable and must return the projected variable (which must have the same shape).
+Constraints are not safe to use when doing asynchronous distributed training.
+* <b>`bias_constraint`</b>: An optional projection function to be applied to the bias after being updated by an `Optimizer`.
 * <b>`trainable`</b>: Boolean, if `True` also add variables to the graph collection `GraphKeys.TRAINABLE_VARIABLES` (see `tf.Variable`).
 * <b>`name`</b>: String, the name of the layer.